Professional Bull Riders: History

-The organization began in mid-April 1992 through the efforts of 20 professional bull riders and a businessman who gathered in a hotel room in Scottsdale, Arizona.
-They all rode in the Professional Rodeo Cowboys Association (PRCA), the top rodeo organization in the world which had been around for many years, as well as Bull Riders Only (BRO), an all-bull riding organization that had been in existence for just one year.
-Each rider contributed $1,000 to forming the Professional Bull Riders (PBR).
-This group was seeking to break away from the rules set by the PRCA and BRO, and form their own bull riding competitions, which included them as well as other top bull riders.
+The organization was founded on April 12, 1992, through the efforts of businessman Sam Applebaum and 20 professional bull riders; David Bailey Jr., Clint Branger, Mark Cain, Adam Carrillo, Gilbert Carrillo, Cody Custer, Jerome Davis, Bobby DelVecchio, Mike Erickson, David Fournier, Michael Gaffney, Tuff Hedeman, Cody Lambert, Scott Mendes, Daryl Mills, Ty Murray, Ted Nuce, Aaron Semas, Jim Sharp, and Brent Thurman; most of whom gathered in a hotel room in Scottsdale, Arizona.
+The bull riders all rode in the Professional Rodeo Cowboys Association (PRCA), the top rodeo organization in the world which had been around for many years, as well as Bull Riders Only (BRO), an all-bull riding organization that had been in existence for just one year.
+Each founder contributed $1,000 to forming the Professional Bull Riders, Inc. This group was seeking to break away from the rules set by the PRCA and BRO, and form their own bull riding competitions, which included them as well as other top bull riders.
 "We wanted to create a better product for the fans, so that when they tuned in they were seeing the best of the best every time," said PBR co-founder and nine-time world champion rodeo cowboy Ty Murray, who later served as the president.
-In 2007, investment firm Spire Capital Partners acquired a majority stake in PBR and turned those founders’ $1,000 into millions.
-In April 2015, Endeavor (then-known as WME-IMG), a global leader in several industries, bought the PBR.

-The PBR put on a small series of events in 1993 and had its first championship season in 1994 with the Bud Light Cup Series (BLC).
+The PBR put on a small series of events in 1993 with Bud Light as the primary sponsor, and had its first championship season in 1994 with the Bud Light Cup Series (BLC).
 The organization has since grown to include five tours in the United States which stage over 100 events every year.
 Prize money for contestants had exploded from over $330,000 in 1994 to over $11 million in 2008.

 The original CEO of the PBR was Sam Applebaum.
 Randy Bernard became CEO of the PBR in 1995, a position he held until he resigned in 2010 to become the CEO of INDYCAR.
 When Bernard took over the position of CEO in 1995, it was just after the conclusion of the first World Finals at the MGM Grand Garden Arena in Las Vegas, Nevada.
-At that time, the PBR's bank account held $8,000.
-It was $140,000 in debt.
+At that time, the PBR's bank account held $8,000 and the organization was $140,000 in debt.
 Bernard, a bold and wise businessman, quickly went to work.
-At the end of his first year, he turned things around.
-The World Finals paid out $1 million, and increased to $1.5 million in 1999.
+At the end of his first year, he turned things around; the World Finals paid out $1 million in 1996, and increased to $1.5 million in 1999.